Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 ## Setting up the Environment

-When the elements of the Vitis software platform are installed, create a shell environment script, `env_setup.sh`, using the template given as `sample_env_setup.sh`.
+When the elements of the Vitis software platform are installed, create a shell environment script, `sample_env_setup.sh`, using the template given as `sample_env_setup.sh`.
 Set the environment variables to your system specific paths.

 In the design directory of each implementation, edit `sample_env_setup.sh` script with your file paths, then source the environment script: